miguel-leon/demo--nodejs-angularjs/README.md

     node server/server.js

-then go to `http://localhost:8080` in the web browser
+then go to `http://localhost:3000` in the web browser

 Business Rules
 --------------

+This demo was originally created to fulfil a prerequisite for a job interview.
+ The data model and some of the technologies used were specific requirements.
+ The fields Profile and Holding are only to demonstrate knowledge on how to deal with table relationships.
+ At the moment they don't add any business logic.
  - The logged user can't be deleted
  - The field email is unique
  - All user fields are required